tsedio/tsed/docs/docs/controllers.md

 }
 ```

-Same decorator are available to get other params.
+Same decorator is available to get other params.
 Use `BodyParams`
 (with the right HTTP verb `@Post`, `@Put`, etc...), `QueryParams` or `CookiesParams`
 to get parameters send by the client.